pkp/pkp-docs/dev/plugin-guide/en/examples-custom-page.md

 > You should understand the [Request Lifecycle](/dev/documentation/en/architecture-request) and be familiar with the application [architecture](/dev/documentation/en/architecture), especially [Handlers](/dev/documentation/en/architecture-handlers), before proceeding.
 {:.notice}

+> **New in 3.5:** For adding custom UI to the editorial backend, consider using Vue.js components with the new JS hooks approach.
+See [Extending Backend UI with Vue.js](./examples-backend-ui) for the recommended method.
+{:.tip}

 You may want your plugin to add a new page to the application.
 This may be a separate settings page or editorial dashboard on the backend, or a new public page on the reader-facing website.
 A generic plugin can do this by hooking into the request lifecycle and loading its own [PageHandler](/dev/documentation/en/architecture-handlers).

 Consider a request to the following page.